aws/sagemaker-python-sdk/doc/amazon_sagemaker_operators_for_kubernetes.rst

     git clone https://github.com/aws/amazon-sagemaker-operator-for-k8s.git

-Configure the IAM Role

 Navigate to the
 ``amazon-sagemaker-operator-for-k8s/hack/charts/installer`` folder.
 Edit
 the \ ``values.yaml`` file, which includes high-level parameters for the Chart.
 Replace the ARN here with the ARN for the OIDC-based role you’ve created.

-Install the Chart

 Install the Helm Chart using the following command:

 ::

     helm install rolebased/ --generate-name

-Verify Chart Installation

 After a moment, the chart will be installed with a randomly-generated